MihaelMihov/CurrencyConverter/README.md

 ![alt text](https://github.com/MihaelMihov/CurrencyConverter/blob/master/src/main/Capture.JPG)

-(Results are calculated as per the formulas above).
+Results are calculated as per the formulas above.

 You can experiment by changing the input currency, total budget, budget per country etc.